-One semester credit hour means that a particular course must have at least one &half hour of class contact per week for a period of 16 weeks.
+One semester credit hour means that a particular course must have at least one and half hour of class contact per week for a period of 16 weeks.
 Hence a course of three-semester credit hours will meet for approximately 48 hours or 2880 minutes during a semester.
 During one semester a student can take up to 5 courses or 15 semester credit hours.
-The time allocated for Mid term test and Final examinations is excluded from this computation of class contact hours.
+The time allocated for Final examinations is excluded from this computation of class contact hours.

-A three semester credit hour course can also be completed in 6-8 weeks time provided the class contact of at least 2880 minutes is completed within this time period.
-Since courses completed in summers are not counted towards degree completion, student will register in old courses which he/she wishes to repeat.
+A three credit hour semester course can also be completed in 8 weeks’ time provided, the class contact of at least 2880 minutes is completed within this time period.
+Course load for Graduate/ Undergraduate students is 6 credit hours and they can take up to 6 credit hours during summer semester.

 A student’s Cumulative Grade Point Average is computed by multiplying the number of credit hours of each course by the grade points assigned to that grade, then dividing the sum of these products for all courses by the total number of credit hours in which the student was enrolled.
 Grade ‘I’ and Grade ‘W’ are not used in the calculation of GPA/CGPA.
 All students must maintain a minimum CGPA of 2.0 for successful continuation of studies at UCP.
 However, for courses covered at Master’s level, a minimum CGPA of 2.5 is required.

-Transcripts are issued only at the written request of the students.
+Transcripts and Degrees are issued only on the written requests of the students.
 Verbal or telephonic requests for transcripts are neither entertained nor accepted.
-Official transcripts of the student’s complete academic record are issued on the university stationary, bearing the official embossed seal of the University.
-Transcripts or other evidence of attendance will not be issued to or on behalf of a student in debt to the University.
-Each student must obtain a clearance from the accounts office, evidencing that such debts have been paid in full, and all outstanding balances have been cleared, before a transcript of his/her record is issued.
+Official transcripts of the student with complete academic record and Degrees are issued on the university stationary, bearing the official embossed seal of the University.
+Transcript or other evidence of attendance will not be issued to or on behalf of a student if student’s dues are unpaid to the University.
+Each student must obtain a clearance from the Accounts Office and other relevant offices evidencing that such debts have been paid in full and all outstanding balances have been cleared, before a transcript of his/her record is issued.

 Grades earned in each semester will appear on the student’s transcripts.
 Students receiving an ‘F’ grade must repeat the course.
 Students on academic probation for the first time will repeat courses with a grade below ‘C+’ for graduate level courses and below ‘C’ for undergraduate level courses.
-Not more than 4-6 courses to a maximum of 18-SCH will be allowed for repetition.
-However, beyond 18-SCH repetition, the old grades will also be included in the calculation of CGPA.
-The original as well as revised grade of all repeated courses will be shown on the transcript.
+Not more than 6 courses will be allowed for repetition.
+However, 6 courses beyond the old grades will also be included in the calculation of CGPA.
+The original as well as revised grades of all repeated courses will be shown on the transcript.

 ACADEMIC PROBATION AND DISMISSAL

-All undergraduate/graduate students who fail to maintain a minimum CGPA of 2.0 / 2.5 respectively will be sent a written warning along with their semester end grade report.
+All undergraduate/graduate students who fail to maintain a minimum CGPA of 2.0 / 2.5 respectively for 2 consecutive semesters will be sent a written warning along with their semester end grade report.
 These students will be put on probation for the next semester only.
-If at the end of that semester, they fail to attain the required CGPA, they are dropped from the program altogether.
-All students are required to maintain ‘Good Standing’ throughout their tenure.
-They are expected and consciously driven to work significantly harder than usual norms.
+If at the end of that semester, they fail to attain the required CGPA i.e. 2.0/2.5 for undergraduate / graduate programs, respectively, s/he shall be dropped from the institute and cannot be re-admitted by the same institute, therefore all students are strictly informed to maintain the CGPA of 2.0/2.5 throughout their tenure.

 COURSE LOAD UNDER PROBATION